arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/product.md

 ---

-The Arduino Nano Matter combines Arduino's user-friendly approach with the powerful MGM240S technology from Silicon Labs.
+The Arduino Nano Matter Community Version combines Arduino's user-friendly approach with the powerful MGM240S technology from Silicon Labs.
 This enables Makers and Professionals to work with **[Matter®](https://csa-iot.org/all-solutions/matter/)**, the popular standard for IoT devices, taking advantage of the Nano's low-power and compact design.